ausgerechnet/cwb-ccc/README.md

 </details>
 <br/>

-There are two reasons for defining the context when running the queries:
+There are two reasons for defining the context when running a query:

 1. If you provide a `context_break` parameter, the query will be automatically confined to spans delimited by this s-attribute; this is equivalent to formulating a query that ends on a respective "within" clause.
 2. Subsequent analyses (concordancing, collocation) will all work on the same context.